openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 - the `aud` claim MUST equal to the `issuer` Claim value, when Dynamic Self-Issued OP Discovery is performed.
 - the `aud` claim MUST be "https://self-issued.me/v2", when Static Self-Issued OP Discovery Metadata is used.

-## Cross-Device Self-Issued OpenID Provider Request
+## Passing Authentication Request across Devices {#cross_device_authentication}

-The cross-device Authorization Request differs from the same-device variant (with response type `id_token`) as defined in (#siop_authentication_request) as follows:

-* This specification introduces a new response mode `post` in accordance with [@!OAuth.Responses].
-This response mode is used to request the Self-Issued OP to deliver the result of the authentication process to a certain endpoint using the HTTP `POST` method.
-The additional parameter `response_mode` is used to carry this value.
-* This endpoint to which the Self-Issued OP shall deliver the authentication result is conveyed in the standard parameter `redirect_uri`.

-Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.
+There are use-cases when Self-Issued OP is on a different device than the one on which the End-User’s user interactions are occurring.
+In those cases, an Authorization Request can be passed across devices by being rendered as a QR Code.

+The protocol flow would be as follows:

+1. The RP prepares a Self-Issued Request and renders it as a QR code.
+1. The End-User scans the QR code with her smartphone's camera app.
+1. Self-Issued OP is invoked on the smartphone (custom URL scheme or claimed URLs).
+1. The Self-Issued OP processes the Authorization Request.

+The request in Step 5 is not a form post request where the Self-Issued OP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
+The Self-Issued OP sends this request directly to the RP's endpoint.

+For brevity, throughout this specification, mainly the QR code method is discussed as a mechanism to initiate a protocol across devices.
+However, other mechanisms to initiate the flow across devices are possible.

+The usage of the `request_uri` is RECOMMENDED, since authorization request size might be too large to fit in a QR code.

+Response Mode `direct_post` defines in (#response_mode_post) MUST be used to send the response across devices.

-The following is a non-normative example of a Self-Issued Request URL in a cross-device protocol flow (#cross-device-siop):
+The following is a non-normative example of a Self-Issued Request URL with Response Mode `direct_post`:

 ```
   siopv2://?